Kellie Sharp-Hoskins

 Background:

-Kellie Sharp-Hoskins earned her undergraduate degree in English from Brigham Young University (B.A., 2003) before pursuing rhetoric and writing studies at San Diego State University (M.A., 2007).
-She earned her doctorate in English Studies from Illinois State University in 2012, where she completed a dissertation entitled “What Counts?
+Kellie Sharp-Hoskins earned an M.A. from San Diego State University and a Ph.D. from Illinois State University, where she completed a dissertation entitled “What Counts?
 Who Counts?
 A Methodology for Leveraging Perspective on the Terministic Management of Language and Bodies.”

-She is an Assistant Professor of Rhetoric and Professional Communication and the current Writing Program Director of the English Department.
+She is a Professor of Rhetoric and Professional Communication and the current Writing Program Administrator for New Mexico State University, main campus.

 Research Interests:

-Her current research is grounded in the concept of rhetorical imagination—how complex webs of narratives and relations manage possibilities for recognition, perspective, representation, and ethics of language and bodies.
-This focus on rhetorical imagination emerges as Dr. Sharp-Hoskins works at the intersection of a number of theoretical paradigms important within rhetoric and writing studies (feminist rhetorics, cultural theory, social theories of emotion, critical race theories, and social systems theories).
-She uses such intersections to study rhetorical borders, boundaries, bodies, and debts.
+Her research is grounded in the concept of rhetorical imagination—how complex webs of narratives and relations manage possibilities for recognition, perspective, representation, and ethics of language and bodies.
+This focus on rhetorical imagination emerges at the intersections of a number of theoretical paradigms important within rhetoric and writing studies (feminist, materialist, and critical race theories, in particular), which Dr. Sharp-Hoskins invokes to theorize methodologies capable of intervening in the reproduction/reification of differential mattering (especially in pedagogical and public discourse).

 Courses Taught: